JeffersonLab/remoll_solid/generators/halld/README.md

     yum install lapack.i686 blas.i686 glibc.i686 glibc-devel.i686

-Once you have installed these packages you can navigate to bggen/ and run the following commands

-    mkdir build && cd build
-    cmake ../code
-    make

-This will create the executable bggen in the directory build.

-## Compiling on the JLab ifarm (by Wouter Deconinck, wdconinc@jlab.org)
+### Setting up on JLab ifarm1101

+This only works on ifarm1101.jlab.org  with CentOS6.5 as of 2017/04/12, NOT on ifarm.jlab.org which are CentOS7.2

-Setup the cernlib environment for the 32-bit libraries (possibly add this to your .login file):
+Setup the cernlib environment for the 32-bit libraries:
+(this needs to be done every time before compiling and running)

+for tcsh shell users:

+    setenv CERN /site/cernlib/i386_rhel6
+    setenv CERN_LEVEL 2005

+for bash shell user
     export CERN=/site/cernlib/i386_rhel6
     export CERN_LEVEL=2005

-or for you tcsh users:

-    setenv CERN /site/cernlib/i386_rhel6
-    setenv CERN_LEVEL 2005

 The command `cernlib` will allow you to check whether these settings have taken effect correctly.

 Proceed as per my insturctions above.
 The cmake command will call the cernlib command and all will be good.

+## Compiling the code

+Once setting up, run the following commands to compile

+    cd bggen
+    mkdir build && cd build
+    cmake ../code
+    make

+This will create the executable bggen in the directory build.

 ## Running the code

+To run it
+   cd bggen/run
+   ../build/bggen

-Once the code is running there modify beam current and target length for the proton target by modifying the FORTRAN file,
+Once the code is running there modify beam current "ecurr" in unit A and target length "targth" in unit cm for the proton target by modifying the FORTRAN file,

     bggen/code/bremsbeam_ini.F